tcotav/chefdk_getting_started/Notes.md

 Failed again.
 Same crap.
 What in theeeeee WORLD is going on????
 (This might not happen to you.
 Bastards...).
 Ok, here's what we'll do, we'll update all of the apt packages.
 Maybe we're all just out of date.
 So let's get our ancient ubuntu version updated a bit using apt and then we'll come back to this.

 But first, a word about attributes.
 Attributes allow you to pass values or overrides into the cookbooks.
 Attribute precedence is a bit of a complicated beast.
 There are **7,421 different levels of precedence**.
-There used to be **7,422** but one didn't make sense so they removed it.
-Anyway, you set the level and then put in the key as you would in dealing with a ruby Hash.
+There used to be **7,422** but one didn't make sense so they removed it.<sup>[<a href="#link-1">1</a>]</sup>  Anyway, you set the level and then put in the key as you would in dealing with a ruby Hash.

     <level>[<key>] = <value>